lgibelli/singularity-docs/index.rst

 Singularity production images are immutable.
 This is a feature added as of Singularity 2.4, and it ensures a higher level of reproducibility and verification of images.
-To read more about the details, check out the docs.
+To read more about the details, check out the __ sec:buildcontainer_`build` docs.
 However, immutability is not so great when you are testing, debugging, or otherwise want to quickly change your image.
 We will proceed by describing a typical workflow of developing first, building a final image, and using it in production.

 If you want a writable image or folder for developing, you have two
 options: